soupday/soupday.github.io/cc3_blender_tools/_sources/expression-wrinkles.rst.txt

     *Imported Expression Wrinkles*

-Should you wish to disable the 'Expression Wrinkles' feature, then this can be done in the :ref:`Build Prefs` section of the Build settings panel (please follow the link for more details).
+Should you wish to disable the 'Expression Wrinkles' feature, then this can be done in the :ref:`Import Settings` section.
+Once toggled (either on or off), then you must perform a :ref:`Rebuild Materials` step so that the changes take effect.

 ..
 Warning::
     **Adding extra texture samplers to the shader (Advanced Users Only).**